rugk/streetcomplete-quest-svgs/CONTRIBUTING.md

 3. File > Save As Copy or Ctrl+Shift+S
 4. Save as "Optimized SVG" (and as the usual "Inkscape SVG" later in the other directory, if you want).

+## Minimize SVG image

+When the SVGs are saved as "optimized SVGs" you can still minimize them even more.
+To do so just use [SVGO](https://github.com/svg/svgo), e.g. in teh [webinterface](https://jakearchibald.github.io/svgomg/).
+Select the highest possible precision.